horizontalsystems/bitcoin-kit-android/CONTRIBUTING.md

 }
 ```

-Add the following dependency to your build.gradle file:
+Add the following dependency to module `build.gradle` file:

 ```
 dependencies {